Letitia91/Parabank-Automation/README.md

 ## Tools
 * Maven
-* JUnit
 * TestNG
 * Selenium WebDriver
 * Lombok
 * Spring
+* WebDriver Manager

 ## Requirements
 In order to utilise this project you need to have the following installed locally:
 * Maven
-* Chrome and Chromedriver (UI tests use Chrome by default, can be changed in the configuration)
 * Java

 ## Usage
 The project is bases on OOP Principles, therefore the Page Objects are separated by the test scripts.
+To facilitate a lean process, two "bases" have been created:
+* BasePage which contains the utility methods
+* BaseTests which contains the general setup for the classes and for the tests

 The packages are named as follows:

 **pages**
-1. BasePage (contains the utility methods)
-2. MainPage (contains the main page selectors and behaviour)
+1. MainPage (contains the main page selectors)

 **pojos** (created with *Lombok Tool*)
 1. Customer